-Criterion: Pass in English and an overall percentage pass in the average of all subjects.
+Criterion: Pass in English (C6 or better) and an overall percentage pass (50%) in the average of all subjects.

-Failure to do so, student will be laterally transferred to Sec 3 Normal (A) in the following year.
+• Failure to do so, student will be laterally transferred to Sec 3 Normal (A) in the following year.
 There is no retention at Secondary 2 Express.